sensu/sensu-docs/content/sensu-enterprise/2.7/guides/troubleshooting.md

 Sensu Enterprise can use PEM-formatted TLS/SSL certificates and private keys to secure communication with Redis and RabbitMQ.
 (See the [securing Sensu guide][3] for more information.)
-These keys must be in a plaintext, unencrypted format, otherwise you may see the following error:
+These keys must be in a plaintext, unencrypted format, otherwise you an error containing the following:

 {{< highlight text >}}
-Unexpected exception: undefined method `get_private_key_info' for # An error was encountered while loading an SSL private key.
+Unexpected exception: undefined method `get_private_key_info'
 {{< /highlight >}}

 If you see the word `ENCRYPTED` in the first few lines of the PEM private key, the key is in an unsupported, encrypted format.